AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

    Note: actively development is done on the development branch in each repo, and merged into the master branch periodically.
-   If you wish to use the  development branch, then you should also switch to the development branch for .
+   If you wish to use the Castro development branch, then you should also switch to the development branch for AMReX.

 #.
 Set the environment variable, AMREX_HOME, on your
-   machine to point to the path name where you have put .
+   machine to point to the path name where you have put AMReX.
    You can add this to your .bashrc as:

    ::